DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Discussion

-Our observation that DiPPER outperformed the compared DAA methods reinforces recent reports in which using presence/absence data alone maintained classification accuracy \cite{Giliberti2022HostTaxab, Karwowska2025EffectsData}.
-These results suggest that associations between taxonomic features and the studied conditions may be primarily driven by the presence of the features, rather than their abundance.
+Our observation that DiPPER outperformed the compared DAA methods reinforces recent reports in which using only presence/absence data instead of full abundance profiles maintained classification accuracy \cite{Giliberti2022HostTaxab, Karwowska2025EffectsData}.
+These results suggest that associations between taxonomic features and host phenotypes may be primarily driven by the presence of the features, rather than their abundance.
 In addition, the abundances may exhibit substantial stochastic variation that obscures the biological signal, whereas binary presence/absence data can offer a more robust signal-to-noise ratio.
 Although finite sequencing depth affects detection sensitivity \cite{Barlow2020ACommunities}, the successful replication of prevalence differences across studies with widely varying sequencing depths suggests these differences have a biological origin rather than being mere artifacts of sequencing limitations.
+We note, however, that the proper threshold for ``presence'' may depend on the taxonomic profiler used, and the simple zero/non-zero threshold, sufficient for the marker-gene-based data used here, may need to be adjusted for other types of profilers.

 The main strength of our study lies in the use of numerous real datasets, which provide strong empirical evidence for DiPPER's performance.
 Moreover, the primary motivation for the method stems from empirical observations, rather than a mechanistically grounded model of the biological processes generating the data.
 While this limited theoretical basis could be seen as a limitation, it also presents a strength: the lack of rigid process-specific assumptions makes the model potentially applicable to other high-throughput profiling studies.

-Nevertheless, despite its favorable performance, a notable practical drawback of DiPPER is its long runtime due to the computationally demanding MCMC sampling process.
-For the analyzed datasets, execution times ranged from 2 minutes to a few hours on a standard laptop.
-However, optimization of MCMC techniques and feature filtering could mitigate this issue.
+From a practical standpoint, while Bayesian MCMC sampling is inherently more computationally demanding than frequentist likelihood-based approaches, the carefully designed parametrization of DiPPER ensures practical runtimes.
+For the analyzed datasets, sampling times ranged from 15 seconds (38 samples, 49 features) to 20 minutes (385 samples, 495 features) using four cores on a standard laptop (see Supplementary Materials for details).

 Regarding future research, our additional analysis suggests that DiPPER's hierarchical modeling approach could be extended to differential abundance analysis.
 Furthermore, while DiPPER was motivated by empirical observations from microbiome studies, it may be applicable to other omics data, such as transcriptomics, proteomics, metabolomics, and single-cell data.
 However, such applications warrant further investigation given the technical and biological differences across research domains.